CSpanias/cspanias.github.io/_posts/2023-11-19-HTB - Starting Point Review.md

 ## TryHackMe vs. HackTheBox

 For the past few months, I was intensively studying and practicing almost exclusively through the [Try Hack Me](https://tryhackme.com) (THM) platform.
-Within 3 months, I have completed, almost, 7 out of 9 learning paths that I had set as a goal - I stopped at ~80% of [Red Teaming](https://tryhackme.com/paths) - as well as worked my way through numerous CTF rooms.
+Within 3 months I completed, almost, 7 out of 9 learning paths that I had set as a goal, worked my way through numerous CTF rooms, and I was sitting at the top 2% rank.

-I realised that I was spending far too much time on just one resource, so I through to give a try to its "competitor", the [Hack The Box](https://app.hackthebox.com/home) platform.

 ![THM profile](thm_profile.png)

+My initial plan was to "pause" my THM journey, as I wanted to enroll and start studying for the [Practical Junior Penetration Tester (PJPT)](https://certifications.tcm-sec.com/pjpt/) cert, but after exploring HTB's structure, I found it so intriguing, that I opted to go for the [Certified Penetration Testing Specialist (CPTS)](https://academy.hackthebox.com/preview/certifications/htb-certified-penetration-testing-specialist) instead.

 I have read numerous articles and seen many YouTube videos comparing THM and HTB, and everyone seemed to agree that **THM is aimed at absolute beginners** , while **HTB is considered a more advanced platform**.
 And I quickly understood why when I read the following while working through HTB's Penetration Testing job path: